bespoken/bespoken-docs/end-to-end/ivr.md

   recordCall: false
 ```

-"Utterance" level parameters are set inside each test with the use of the reserverd keyword `set`.
+"Utterance" level parameters are set inside each test with the use of the reserved keyword `set`.

 ## Special syntax
 ### DIAL Command
 The `$DIAL` command is always the first command that we issue.
 It initiates the phone call to the specified `phoneNumber`.

 ### set keyword
-The `set` keyword is used to stablish parameters that will alter the behavior of an interaction, it's also used to differentiate them from properties that will be evaluated like `transcript`.
+The `set` keyword is used to establish parameters that will alter the behavior of each interaction, it's also used to differentiate them from properties that will be evaluated like `transcript`.

 ### Touch-tone entry
 Touch-tone numbers can be entered by prefixing them with a `$`, like so:
 ```
 - test: Call a touchtone service
 - $DIAL: Welcome to Bespoken Enterprises.
-Press one for english, two for spanish
+Press one for English, two for Spanish
 - $2: Gracias y bienvenido
 ```